 While the “chatterbot.logic.MathematicalEvaluation” helps the bot to solve math problems, the “chatterbot.logic.BestMatch” helps it to choose the best match from the list of responses already provided.

 Since you have to provide a list of responses, you can do it by specifying the lists of strings that can be later used to train your Python chatbot, and find the best match for each query.
 Here’s an example of responses you can train your chatbot using python to learn:

 You can also create and train the bot by writing an instance of “ListTrainer” and supplying it with a list of strings like so:

 Now, your Python chatbot is ready to communicate.

 4. Communicate with the Python Chatbot

 To interact with your Python chatbot, you can use the .get_response() function.
 This is how it should look while communicating:

-However, it is essential to understand that the chatbot might not know how to answer all your questions.
+However, it is essential to understand that the chatbot using python might not know how to answer all your questions.
 Since its knowledge and training is still very limited, you have to give it time and provide more training data to train it further.

 5. Train your Python Chatbot with a Corpus of Data

 In this last step of how to make a chatbot in Python, for training your python chatbot even further, you can use an existing corpus of data.
 Here’s an example of how to train your Python chatbot with a corpus of data provided by the bot itself: